ElliottLandsborough/dog-ceo-api/readme.md

  - To add your own images submit a pull request to https://github.com/jigsawpieces/dog-api-images
  - API requests are cached from lambda https://github.com/ElliottLandsborough/dog-ceo-api-node
+ - Rewritten in Symfony4 recently.
+Check out the 'legacy' branch for the old version

 ## Stats